ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 Such snoozed Tags may also be de-prioritized or grouped separately during active scans, helping users focus on unfamiliar or potentially malicious Tags.
 Platforms should make it easy to manage snoozed Devices and review or revoke trust status as needed.
 It is also advisable to implement revalidation mechanisms, for example, resuming notifications after a period of time to prevent long-term blind spots.

 Some Platforms may wish to implement family sharing or shared Ownership models, where multiple users can be associated with a single Tag.
-However, this introduces the risk of abuse (e.g., an Attacker adding a Victim to the shared list in order to avoid triggering passive notifications), and therefore should be approached with caution and abuse mitigation in mind.
+However, this introduces the risk of abuse (e.g., an Attacker adding a Target to the shared list in order to avoid triggering passive notifications), and therefore should be approached with caution and abuse mitigation in mind.
 These features are optional and may vary by Platform.
 Whenever shared Ownership is used, information about all Owners should be made available when a Tag is suspected of Unwanted Tracking (see {{passive-scanning}}).

 ## Design Constraints